LeoNatan/LNPopupUI/README.md

 ### Popup Bar Content

-Popup bar content is provided as modifiers of the popup content view.
+Popup bar content is configured using modifiers of the popup content view.

 ```swift
 VStack {